 In spite of his defection to Sound and reputation for being one of the most insufferable young men in the world, news of the last Uchiha never failed to spark interest in the village.
-No one could quite resist a story like his: a tragic survivor of a massacre conducted by his own brother; a callous avenger so determined he literally turned himself into a demon; a prodigy who betrayed his village to become the pupil of a twisted man who tried to destroy Konoha; a ruthless schemer that killed a Legend he called master.
+No one could quite resist a story like his: a tragic survivor of a massacre conducted by his own brother; a callous avenger so determined he literally turned himself into a demon; a prodigy who betrayed his village to become the pupil of a twisted man who tried to destroy Konoha.
 His life was nothing short of extraordinary, the make-up of epics.
 His story sold.

-So it was little wonder, when he recovered enough to appear in court, that his trial should become one of the highest-profile cases in Konoha's history.
+So it was little wonder, when he recovered enough to appear in court, that his trial would become one of the highest-profile cases in Konoha's history.

 There were two distinctive minds on the highly anticipated case: one, that Sasuke should be executed, and two, that Sasuke should be forgiven.
 It surprised no one that the other members of the long disbanded Team 7 eagerly advocated the second cause.

-The following winter, the arduous trial ended in Sasuke's favour.
+The following winter, the arduous trial ended in Sasuke's favor.
 That night, Naruto half led, half dragged a reluctant Sasuke to Konoha's best restaurant in celebration of his court victory.

 Sakura watched with a small smile a few steps behind.
 It felt so wrong, enjoying the fruits of Naruto's faith.
 Sometimes, she wished Naruto would just tell everyone that it was all him, not her.
 She thought, that would make her feel better, less guilty.
 He never did, and she wondered if the knowledge of her weakness would ever stop haunting her.

 Sasuke Uchiha never regretted killing Madara or his brother.
 His innate sense of justice would give him no rest while the two breathed.
-The co-murderers of a clan, even if Itachi was only trying to protect Konoha and him as Madara had once said, were still the killers of his parents, simply had to die for their act of atrocity.
-But that did not stop his heart from withering whenever memories of Itachi's death surfaced in his mind.
+The co-murderers of a clan (even if Itachi was only trying to protect Konoha and him as Madara had once said) were still the killers of his parents.
+For that act of atrocity, they must die, but that did not stop his heart from withering whenever memories of Itachi's death surfaced in his mind.

 Once upon a time, that same man showed him kindness and affection.
 Once, he proudly called him his older brother.